System Hardening: An Easy-to-Understand Overview

 In addition, Star Lab, a Wind River company and Trenton Systems software technology partner, offers the Titanium Security Suite for Linux operating systems.
 Through our partnership with Star Lab, we can incorporate this suite for customers upon request.
 We can also incorporate FUTURA Cyber's self-encrypting drive security manager to assist with the management of FIPS 140-2 SEDs.

-For more information about acquiring a hardened rugged server or workstation, reach out to us.
+For more information about acquiring a secure, hardened rugged server or workstation, reach out to us.
 Our in-house cybersecurity experts and cybersecurity technology partners are here to assist you every step of the way.